demisto/content/Packs/PingIdentity/Integrations/PingOne/README.md

-Integrates with the PingOne Management API to unlock, create, delete and update users.
+Integrates with the PingOne Management API to unlock, deactivate, create, delete and update users.
-This integration was integrated and tested with version xx of PingOne

 ## Configure PingOne on Cortex XSOAR